ucb-rit/savio-training-containers-2021/containers.md

 - You can have GitHub Actions and Bitbucket Pipelines in a Docker container
 - CodeOcean capsules are built on Docker images

-# Running pre-existing containers using Singularity
+# Running pre-existing containers using Singularity: Pulling

 - No root/sudo privilege is needed
 - Download or build immutable squashfs images/containers